kimnzh/my-portfolio/README.md

 - Routing is removed, only with scroll for the navigation
 - Adjusted the responsives for the home section and the navbar
 - Website Deployed

+**Third Draft**:

+- Added typewriter for the Home section
+- Adjusted the responives for About Me section
+- Blurring the Navbar